Celia Dropkin Biography

-Celia Dropkin Biography and Poems.
-This is biographical information on Celia Dropkin, one of the best poets of all time.
-This biography page also provides a link to poems written by Dropkin, as well as, a video biography...if available.
+The biography of Celia Dropkin.
+This page has biographical information on Celia Dropkin, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Celia Dropkin (December 5, 1887 [November 22 in the old Gregorian calendar] - Aug.
 18, 1956) was a Yiddish poet.
 (In Yiddish her name was Tsipe, probably short for Zipporah, and later Tsilye Drapkin ).
 She was born in Bobruysk, Russian Empire to an assimilated Russian-Jewish family.
 Her father, a forester, died of tuberculosis when Dropkin was young.
 Dropkin, with her mother and sister, were taken in by wealthy relatives.
 Dropkin exhibited intellectual abilities at a young age.
 She attended Russian-language school and gymnasium (high school), after which she taught briefly in Warsaw.
 In 1907 she went to Kiev to continue her studies, and there came under the influence of Hebrew writer Uri Nissan Gnessin.
 Under his tutelage she wrote poetry in Russian.
 She returned to Bobruysk in 1908, and shortly thereafter met and married Shmaye Dropkin, a Bund activist from Gomel, Belarus.
 Because of his political activities, he fled to America in 1910, leaving Dropkin and their son to follow two years later.